yulonglim/tp/docs/UserGuide.md

 ## How to use this guide?

-As this user guide is created for users with varying levels of experience using the app, it is divided in different sections, so feel free to navigate to the portion of interest using our handy [Table of Contents](#) provided above.
+As this user guide is created for users with varying levels of experience using the app, it is divided into different sections, so feel free to navigate to the portion of interest using our handy [Table of Contents](#) provided above.

 * If you are a **new user who is using TeachBook for the first time**, you can follow the [Quick Start](#quick-start) on how to get